vertica/VerticaPy/docs/source/examples_business_insurance.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_insurance_table_encoded_new.html

-Before going further, let's check the correlation of the variables with the predictor 'charges'.
+Before going further, let's check the correlation of the variables with the predictor ``charges``.

 .. code-block:: python